Lord Peter Wimsey: Origins

 In How I Came to Invent the Character of Lord Peter Wimsey, Sayers wrote:

 Janet Hitchman, in the preface to Striding Folly, remarks that "Wimsey may have been the sad ghost of a wartime lover(...).
 Oxford, as everywhere in the country, was filled with bereaved women, but it may have been more noticeable in university towns where a whole year's intake could be wiped out in France in less than an hour."
 There is, however, no verifiable evidence of any such World War I lover of Sayers on whom the character of Wimsey might be based.

 Another theory is that Wimsey was based, at least in part, on Eric Whelpton, who was a close friend of Sayers at Oxford.
 Ian Carmichael, who played the part of Wimsey in the first BBC television adaptation and studied the character and the books thoroughly, said that the character was Sayers' conception of the 'ideal man', based in part on her earlier romantic misfortunes.

-Another theory is that Wimsey was based, at least in part, on Philip Trent, created by E. C. Bentley in the novel Trent's Last Case.
-Dorothy Sayers greatly admired that book.
+Another theory is that Wimsey was based, at least in part, on Philip Trent, created by E. C. Bentley in the novel Trent's Last Case, a book which Sayers greatly admired.